-Important Questions for Class 9 Chapter 7 -Triangles are provided here by our experts with solutions.
+Important Questions for CBSE Class 9 Chapter 7 -Triangles are provided here by our experts, along with their solutions.
 These questions are extracted from the NCERT book as per CBSE syllabus.
-Students who are preparing for standard 9 Maths final exam 2020, shall practice these questions to score excellent marks.
+Students who are preparing for standard 9 Maths final exam (2022 – 2023) should practise these questions to score excellent marks.

 Solve extra questions along with important questions for class 9 Maths to have a better practice and brief revision before the examination.
-The questions in chapter 7, triangles, are majorly based on congruency or similarity of triangles.
-Solving these questions will give students an idea of type of questions asked during the exam.
+The questions in Chapter 7, triangles, are majorly based on congruency or similarity of triangles.
+Solving these questions will give students an idea of the types of questions asked in the exam.

 - Important 2 Marks Questions for CBSE 9th Maths